mcc-demo/tutorial-template/docs/source/basicHeadings.rst

 The above heading used equal signs.

-Now I'm going to link to 'Heading 2'_
+Now I'm going to link to `Heading 2`_

-And try to link to google_
+And try to link to google_.

 -- _google: https://www.google.com

+Another random paragraph.